 Tip: Need help tracking exactly how long your employees work each day?
 Check out our recommendations for the best time and attendance systems for small businesses and mobile workforces.

 How do you calculate overtime pay?

-Under federal law, overtime compensation is paid at a rate of at least 1.5 times the employee's regular pay rate, otherwise known as "time and a half."
-There's no maximum amount that a company can pay to compensate a person for their overtime work, so businesses sometimes offer double pay or higher for overtime, usually when the shift being considered for overtime is particularly undesirable.
+Under federal law, overtime compensation is at least 1.5 times the employee’s regular pay rate (time and a half).
+There’s no maximum amount a company can pay to compensate someone for their overtime work, so businesses sometimes offer double pay or higher for overtime – usually when the shift being considered for overtime is particularly undesirable.